-I’m a neuroscience PhD student at the Sainsbury Wellcome Centre for Neural Circuits and Behavior.
+I’m a neuroscience PhD student at the Sainsbury Wellcome Centre for Neural Circuits and Behavior at University College London (UCL).

-To study this, we borrow from the human and non-human primates literature, use rodent behavior model to facilitate recording and manipulating brain activity, and use various modified reinforcement learning model to try capture the algorithms and mechanisms of those learning and decision-making processes.
+To study this, we borrow from the human and non-human primates literature, use rodent behavior model to facilitate recording and manipulating brain activity, and use various cognitive and mechanistic model (RL, active inference, dynamical system, etc.) to try capture and explain the cognitive algorithms and neural mechanisms of learning and decision-making processes under uncertainty.

-Before coming to the PhD program in systems neuroscience, I explored subjects like philosophy (of mind, of science), economics, and cognitive science in my college time, with an undirected interest in overall human mind and behavior, and collected bits and pieces of relevant skills along the way.
-They now came together to sculpture the current me and my project.
+Before the PhD program in systems neuroscience, I studied philosophy (of mind, of science, of cognition), economics (game theory, microeconomics, econometrics), and cognitive science in my college time, with an overall interest in human mind and behavior, and collected relevant quantitative skills along the way.
+They now came together to sculpture my current research direction.

 Shoot me an email at cong%dot%sun%dot%swc%at%gmail.com if you are interested in the things glossed over above (or anything)!
 Have a good day.